csc-training/parallel-prog/mpi/gemv/README.md

 # General dense matrix-vector product

-The skeleton codes in `gemv.F90` or `gemv.c` contain routines that compute matrix vector products.
+The skeleton code (`gemv.F90` or `gemv.c`) contains routines that creates synthetic matrices and computes their matrix vector products against a vector.

 * Parallelize the program using MPI by splitting the rows of the matrix to across processes.